Leon2012/protoc-gen-micro-lite/README.md

-# protoc-gen-micro
+# protoc-gen-micro-lite

 This is protobuf code generation for micro.
-We use protoc-gen-micro to reduce boilerplate code.
+We use protoc-gen-micro-lite to reduce boilerplate code.

 ## Install

 ```
-go get github.com/micro/protoc-gen-micro
+go get github.com/Leon2012/protoc-gen-micro-lite
 ```

 Also required: